-- Visit leader must inform Reception during normal workings hours before departing the site and again when they return and leave a completed trip form. - The concept and operating procedure of the accepted normal 'School Learning Area' is explained to all new parents when their child joins the school. - There will normally be a minimum of two adults. - Staff are familiar with the area, including any 'no go areas', and have practiced appropriate group management techniques. - Pupils have been trained and have practiced standard techniques for road crossings in a group. - Where appropriate, pupils are fully briefed on what to do if they become separated from the group. - All remotely supervised work in the learning area is done in 'buddy' pairs as a minimum. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will deposit in the office a list of all pupils and staff, a proposed route, and an estimated time of return. - A mobile phone is taken with each group and the office have a note of the number. - Appropriate personal protective equipment is taken when needed (e.g. gloves, goggles)
+- Visit leader must inform school reception/office during normal workings hours before departing the site and again when they return and leave a completed trip form. - The concept and operating procedure of the accepted normal 'Local Learning Area'

+is explained to all new parents when their child joins the school.

+- Staff/pupil ratios age group and group specific appropriate. - Staff are familiar with the area, including any 'no go areas', and have practiced appropriate group management techniques. - Pupils have been trained and have practiced standard techniques for road crossings in a group. - Where appropriate, pupils are fully briefed on what to do if they become separated from the group. - All remotely supervised work in the learning area is done in 'buddy' pairs as a minimum. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will deposit at reception/in the office a list of all pupils and staff (Trip form), a proposed route, and an estimated time of return. - A mobile phone is taken with each group and the office have a note of the number (see Trip form). - Appropriate personal protective equipment is taken when needed (e.g. gloves)